HBRS-SDP/ss24-dodecacopter-dynamics-simulation/doc/Drone Documentation.md

 2. Motor Speed Command: Sent through /gazebo/command/motor_speed.
 3. Control Channels: Each rotor is assigned a control channel that specifies the scaling and behavior of motor control.

+# Links:

+-  Details about the motor model **KV120** of the drone can be found in: https://store.tmotor.com/product/mn805-s-kv120-motor-navigator-type.html
+-  All the plugin parameters are calculated from the github notes and discussions: https://github.com/mvernacc/gazebo_motor_model_docs/blob/master/notes.pdf and https://github.com/PX4/PX4-SITL_gazebo-classic/issues/110
+-  Please note that there are no proper validated documentations or source code for above calculations of parameter values, all the example models in the PX4 use iris model as the base (https://github.com/PX4/PX4-SITL_gazebo-classic/tree/67431d233f0f08de647f0eb11239816f9c8bd6c6/models/iris).
+-  The airframe reference is taken from https://docs.px4.io/v1.13/en/airframes/airframe_reference.html
+-  Details about the rotor of the drone can be found in https://uav-en.tmotor.com/html/2018/navigato_0402/46.html
+-  Details about the propellers of the drone can be found in https://www.mad-motor.com/collections/propellers
+-  The 3D model of the drone was created in Inventor.
+To access the 3D model go to the meshes folder inside the model folder.